zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2015_infovis_vials.md

 - pfister
 - lex

-journal: IEEE Transactions on Visualization and Computer Graphics (InfoVis ’15), to appear, 2015.
+journal: IEEE Transactions on Visualization and Computer Graphics (InfoVis ’15), to appear
 year: 2015
 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
 award: